Understanding Sleep Problems -- Diagnosis and Treatment

 How Do I Know if I Have a Sleep Problem?

 Your doctor may suggest that you go to a sleep clinic for diagnosis of your sleep problem.
 Sleep clinics are especially useful for diagnosing sleep apnea, narcolepsy, periodic limb movement disorders, and heart- or lung-related sleep problems.
-You may need to spend a night or two in a sleep lab, where your heart, brain, movements and breathing patterns can be monitored as you sleep.
+You may need to spend a night or two in a sleep lab, where your heart, brain, movements, and breathing patterns can be monitored as you sleep.
+Some sleep studies can also be done at home.
 By reviewing the results of your tests, a sleep specialist may be able to tell what, if anything, is wrong.

 What Are the Treatments for Sleep Disorders?